 Live Unit Testing has become a reality with the release of Visual Studio 2017.
 The next iteration of Microsoft’s world-class IDE which was released on the 7th of March 2017, has given developers a host of new and exciting features (a new-ish feature C# Interactive being a favorite of mine).
 Check out the video below and see how to enable this feature.
-It provides visual indicators inside your code editor on code coverage as well as the result of your tests.
+This means that it provides visual indicators inside your code editor on code coverage as well as the result of your tests.

 See more videos on the Developer Community YouTube Channel